codrin-axinte/Anagram-Solver/README.md

 * Before we finish we do another step to sort the valid solutions by length and letter order
 * Output the best solution
 * Output other solutions as suggestions, if exists

+### Flowchart
 ![Flowchart](https://github.com/codrin-axinte/Anagram-Solver/blob/master/AnagramSolver.png)

 ### Concept In Depth
 * **Database File**
 We allow the player the specify a database file to read, otherwise we will use the default one if left blank.
 This allows the application to be more dynamic.
+For now the app is working only with **.csv** files.
 * **Anagram validation**
   For the anagram validation we will use a regex pattern to solve all at once.
 The pattern consists in only alphabetics characters A to Z (Upper or Lower case) and the characters length range defined.
 Minimum 1 character with a maximum of 3.
 Pattern example `^[a-zA-Z]}{1,3}$`.